wtetsu/sillycd/README.md

 ## Rules

 - You have to type the first character of each directory
-- If multiple directories were matched, sillycd select the most appropriate directory
+- If multiple directories were matched, sillycd selects the most appropriate directory

 ## Third-party data